ppadovani/KibanaNestedSupportPlugin/README.md

   * Feedback provided for invalid query syntax returns as an exception stack trace that can be difficult to decipher.
 2. Kibana doesn't know what fields are nested due to the way it loads the index mapping when an index is configured.

-##HomeAway's Solution##
-I realized that HomeAway has already solved the query side of the issue in Java, and porting this into Kibana would solve our needs.
-I began working on a fork of Kibana 4.3.1 a bit over a month ago as I had time, and finally have something to share.
+##Solution##

+This plugin solves the nested issue with the following changes:

+1. Add a management section to enable/disable nested support for a particular indexPattern.
+This will add the needed nested path data to each nested field and flip a boolean flag on the indexPattern itself.

+2. Add a new SQL like query language that is parsed within Kibana and outputs native elasticsearch queries.
+This language understands the fields and what fields are nested in order to properly create native queries.

+3. Update the Discovery application to use the new query parser if an indexPattern has a nested flag set to true

+4. Update the underlying aggregation code to honor nested configuration within an indexPattern if present.

+5. **TBD** Update the discovery application to properly format and display nested data within the search results.

+## Index Pattern Management ##

+## Query Language ##

 I will not go into details about how/what code changes were made to support this effort, instead I wish to focus on documentation and usage examples for the new query DSL.
-You can find the fork here: TBD

 Here is the basic BNF: